All Episodes

 Obama was special.

-He was better than anything.
+He would be better than anything.

 I take a break here, folks.